 Stewarding more than money

 Eventually, John and Joan’s growing conviction to hold the things of this world with a loose grip made its way into their parenting.
-A book they read called “Just Courage” by Gary Haugen helped changed their hopes for their kids.
+A book they read called “Just Courage” by Gary Haugen helped change their hopes for their kids.

 “He talked about how common it is for parents to pray for their kids to be happy, healthy, and safe,” Joan said.
 “He challenged readers that it would be more powerful if we prayed quite differently for our kids.
 So I started praying they would be brave, courageous and dangerous young men and women of God.”